 You’re running late for work so you push the gas a little harder, and next thing you know there are flashing lights in your rearview mirror.
 You pull over, get the ticket, and you’re back on your way – only now you’re worried about how much the ticket will be and if there’s anything you can do to get out of it.
 Our traffic ticket attorneys in Raleigh are breaking down how much a speeding ticket is, the long-term costs and consequences, and what you can do to reduce the expense.

 How Much Is a North Carolina Speeding Ticket

-In North Carolina, a speeding ticket can range between as little as $10 all the way to $250.
+In North Carolina, a speeding ticket can range from as little as $10 all the way to $250.

 - Driving 1 to 5 miles per hour (mph) over the posted limit: $10